jberghoef/wagtail-tag-manager/README.rst

 Wagtail Tag Manager (WTM for short) is a Wagtail_ addon that allows for easier and GDPR compliant administration of scripts and tags.

+**Please note that this software is in beta and has not been extensively tested in practice.**

 .. _Wagtail: https://wagtail.io/

 .. image:: screenshot.png